ross-u/ssr-basics---props-exercise/README.md

 ### Bonus

-Once done implementing the initial task, you may experiment passing additional props to your `UserProfile` component or creating a new component and using it in the `Dashboard`.
+Once done implementing the initial task, you may experiment by passing additional props to your `UserProfile` component or by creating a new component and using it in the `Dashboard`.
 It is all up to your imagination.